What is the minimum age for students?

 My child missed a lesson—can I schedule a makeup?

 Each lesson is important and student attendance is expected every week.
 No makeups will be given for student absences.
-Although this may seem rigid, our policies are similar to what you would expect when signing up for a session of yoga classes or a college course.
-Our instructors are highly sought after professionals who reserve your time slot specifically for you.
-Any teacher absences will be rescheduled directly by the teacher at the student’s convenience.
+Our instructors reserve your time slot specifically for you.

 How do I pay for lessons?

-Payment for a trial lesson is due at the time of the lesson.
-Payment for continued lessons is due in full at the time of registration/scheduling.
-Payment can be made in cash, by check, or by credit card at the Front Desk.
+Payment for the session is due in full at the time of registration/scheduling.
+Payment plans and financial aid are also available.
+Payment can be made by cash, check or credit card through our Front Desk 846-9559.

 What if I have an emergency and have to stop lessons mid-session?